spences10/scottspence.com/copy/about.md

 I'm obsessed with watching anything to do with mechanical engineering and restorations on YouTube.

-I play Borderlands 1 and 2 on the Nintendo Switch along with the other big titles on it, Zelda Tears of the Kingdom and now Mario Wonder.
+I got a Steam Deck!
+Been playing Borderlands 1, 2 and 3 on it, still really like the franchise after all this time 😊

 ### Music I listen to